AceZz/bedtime-writer/doc/configuration.md

 In other words, when developing locally, edit `functions/.env.local`.
 If you wish to modify the production settings, edit `functions/.env` (and redeploy).

+There is one exception: `USE_FIREBASE_EMULATORS`, which is only in `.env.local` and used for the tests and the admin tools.

 * `RATE_LIMITER_MAX_REQUESTS_PER_DAY_USER`
     * default is `50`
     * The maximum number of requests per day and per user.